Our Aims and Objectives

 LUAS: Red Line tram stop at The Point is located opposite the entrance to Dublin Port but is a considerable distance from the terminal building.

-Walking: If you prefer, you can easily walk to the city centre as it is only a short distance.
+Walking: If you prefer, you can easily walk from the port to the city centre as it is only a few kilometres in distance.

 Getting around Dublin